“TOEING THE LINE BETWEEN COMMUTER AND MOUNTAIN BIKE”

 Also, plan on airing up the tires once a week.
 These tires hold little air, and you’ll notice any small decrease in air pressure much more than you would in your car.

-Beyond that, a tune-up at your local bike shop can make all of the difference in it’s shifting and braking abilities.
-There are also some great videos on youtube to teach you the basics of a bike tuneup.
+Beyond that, a tune-up at your local shop can make all of the difference in it’s shifting and braking abilities.
+There are also some great videos on youtube to teach you the basics of a tuneup.

 Who Is This Bike Good For?

-This bike is an excellent choice for the consumer who isn’t sure whether they want a mountain bike or a road bike, but plan to do 90% of their riding on the streets.
+This bike is an excellent choice for the consumer who isn’t sure whether they want a mountain or a road bike, but plan to do 90% of their riding on the streets.

 It gives you that option.

-Now, I wouldn’t want to take this bike off roading on a mountain bike course.
+Now, I wouldn’t want to take this bike off roading on a mountain course.
 The punctures and the likelihood of doing damage to yourself are just too high.